-In the published paper, the researchers describe the identification of a "wavy" nature of changes in protein levels throughout life.
+In the published article, the researchers describe identifying a "wavy" nature of changes in protein levels throughout life.

 "These changes were the result of clusters of proteins moving in distinct patterns, culminating in the emergence of three waves of aging."

 The team analyzed data from the blood plasma of 4.263 people ages 18 to 95, looking at the levels of about 3.000 different proteins moving through these biological systems and acting as a snapshot of what is happening in the body: of these, 1.379 were found to vary with age.